 6.31 After the crosspoints (contact springs) of the switch are closed by the operation of the holding magnet of the called line, relay (SP) operates to ground through the crosspoints of the switch.
 Operation of relay (SP) causes relays (A) and (R) in the ringing and common timing circuit to operate.
 Relay (R) in operating connects ringing current for signaling the called station and provides an audible ringing signal to the calling station through the vacuum tube.
 Operation of relay (A) causes relay (B) to operate which in turn operates relay (D).
 Relay (D) in operating releases relay (A) which causes relays (B) and (D) to release.
 With the (D) relay released, relay (A) again operates starting the second cycle of operations for the (A), (B), and (D) relays.
-These relays are slow acting for the purpose of providing a time period in conjunction with the (W), (Z), (W1) and (Z1) relays that will produce machine ringing intervals of about one second on and three seconds off for signaling the called station.
-The (W), (Z), (W1) and (Z1) relays that will remain operated after each cycle of operation and release of the (B) relay are shown in the following table.
+These relays that will produce machine ringing intervals of about one second on and three seconds off for signaling the called station.
+The (W), (Z), (W1) and (Z1) relays that will remain operate dafter each cycle of operation and release of the (B) relay are shown in the following table.

 Cycle (B) Operated (B) Released

-1 (W) Opr.
+(W) Opr.
 (W) and (Z) Opr.

 2 (Z) and (W1) Opr.
 (Z1) and (W1) Opr.

-(W), (W1) and (Z1) Opr.
+3 (W), (W1) and (Z1) Opr.
 (W), (Z), (W1) and (Z1) Opr.

 4 (Z) and (Z1) Opr.
 None Opr.